jenkinsci/onepassword-secrets-plugin/README.md

 </details>

-If installed in a separate build, you need to set the `1Password CLI path` to the workspace where the installation was made in your [config](#configuration).
+If you install 1Password CLI in a separate build, you need to set the `1Password CLI path` to the workspace where you performed the installation in you [configuration](#configuration).

 <details>
 <summary><b> Example installation via Freestyle Project</b></summary>